-Our servers have advanced security modules (such as Apache mod_security, Suhosin PHP hardening, PHP open_basedir protection and others) that allow us to guarantee the highest security level available today.
+Our servers have advanced security modules (such as mod_security, Suhosin PHP hardening, PHP open_basedir protection and others) that allow us to guarantee the highest security level available today.

 However, our users should also take some basic measures at their end to keep their websites and account safe.
 These are the most common issues that cause security breaches: